drewbarontini/gificiency/README.md

 - Upload the `assets`, `lib`, `config.php`, and `index.php` files to your server
 - You can remove each `src` directory in the `assets/stylesheets` and `assets/javascripts`

-The `$url` variable is the URL to your application, and the `$dir` variable is a relative path (from the directory you uploaded the files to) to where you are storing the media (GIFs, images).
+The `$url` variable is the URL to your media files, and the `$dir` variable is a relative path (from the directory you uploaded the files to) to where you are storing the media (GIFs, images).